MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-in-meeting.md

 ### Method 1

-The following scans your web page to locate any HTML Elements with the class name of type `teams-share-in-meeting-button` and dynamically generate share in meeting buttons in your page.
+The following scans your web page to locate any HTML elements with the class name of type `teams-share-in-meeting-button` and dynamically generate share in meeting buttons in your page.

 1. Add the `launcher.js` script on your webpage.